 - Given constraints, use the cleanest irrigation source possible, especially for overhead applications.

-- Minimize or avoid overhead irrigation with surface water during the harvest window of a raw-eaten crops (e.g. spinach, salad mix).
+- Minimize or avoid overhead irrigation with surface water during the harvest window of raw-eaten crops (e.g. spinach, salad mix).

-- If overhead irrigation of raw eaten crops with surface water is unavoidable, make and follow a plan to minimize the risk of whole-crop contamination.
+- If overhead irrigation of raw-eaten crops with surface water is unavoidable, make and follow a plan to minimize the risk of whole-crop contamination.

 Design Elements